Tjodalv

-Tjodalv (born Ian Kenneth Åkesson in 1976) is a Norwegian drummer.
-He is a founding member of both Dimmu Borgir and Old Man's Child.
+Ian Kenneth Åkesson (born 1976), known professionally as Tjodalv, is a Norwegian drummer.
+He is a founding member of the black metal bands Dimmu Borgir and Old Man's Child.
 He now plays in Black Comedy and Susperia.
 Tjodalv played guitar on the first Dimmu Borgir albums Inn i evighetens mørke and For all tid.
 He then switched to drumming for them on Stormblåst and continued with this until 1999.
-Due to his family and musical differences he left Dimmu Borgir on amicable terms.
-He was replaced by Nicholas Barker, former drummer of Cradle of Filth.
+Due to his family, he left Dimmu Borgir.
+He was replaced by Nick Barker, formerly of Cradle of Filth.

 Shortly before leaving Dimmu Borgir, he founded the group Susperia, with whom he remains active to date.